netdata/netdata/src/database/engine/README.md

 Its primary use is to index information about the open datafile, the one that still accepts new pages.
 Once that datafile becomes full, all the hot pages of the open cache are indexed in journal v2 files.

-The clean queue is an LRU for reducing the journal v2 scans during quering.
+The clean queue is an LRU for reducing the journal v2 scans during querying.

 Open cache uses memory ballooning too, like the main cache, based on its own hot pages.
 Open cache hot size is mainly controlled by the size of the open datafile.
-This is why on netdata versions with journal files v2, we decreased the maximum datafile size from 1GB to 512MB and we increased the target number of datafiles from 20 to 50.
+This is why on netdata versions with journal files v2, we decreased the maximum datafile size from 1GB to 512MB, and we increased the target number of datafiles from 20 to 50.

 On bigger setups open cache will get a bigger LRU by automatically sizing it (the whole open cache) to 5% to the size of (the whole) main cache.